Ronald C. Chen

 Ron received his J.D. magna cum laude from Harvard Law School where he was the recipient of a Paul & Daisy Soros Fellowship for New Americans.
 After law school, he was a Charles Hamilton Houston Fellow at Harvard Law School and a law clerk to the Honorable Robert D. Sack of the United States Court of Appeals for the Second Circuit.

-in Harvard Law School Forum on Corporate Governance and Financial Regulation, October 27, 2015.
+in Harvard Law School Forum on Corporate Governance, November 14, 2022.